FREE-FIRE-DOWNLOAD-PC-VERSION/.github/profile/README.md

 🛡️ **Undetected by the System:**
 - Unique technology bypasses emulator detection.
-- Play on equal terms with mobile players without the risk of being banned.
+- Play on equal terms with mobile players without the risk of being banned

 ⚡ **Optimized for PC:**
 - High performance even on low-end computers.